Coding for Newborn Care Services

 Subsequent hospital care of infants who are not critically ill or injured as defined in CPT but who had a very low birth weight and continue to require intensive care services as described for code 99477 above may be reported with codes 99478-99480.

-Codes 99478-99480 each are described as, "Subsequent intensive care, per day, for the evaluation and management of the recovering very low birth weight infant" with the code selected based upon the present body weight of the infant as below.
+Codes 99478-99480 each are described as, "Subsequent intensive care, per day, for the evaluation and management of the recovering low or very low birth weight infant" with the code selected based upon the present body weight of the infant as below.

 When the newborn is critically ill or injured, codes exist for reporting of services provided during interfacility transport, initial critical care, and subsequent critical services.
 Reporting of codes for the services requires careful attention to CPT instructions and when more than one physician is caring for the infant, attention to which physician reports which codes.